Tolu Arokodare: Wolverhampton Wanderers

-On September 1, 2025, Tolu joined Premier League club Wolverhampton Wanderers on a four-year contract with the option of a further one year in a deal worth £23.4 million.
+On 1 September 2025, Tolu joined Premier League club Wolverhampton Wanderers on a four-year contract with the option of a further one year in a deal worth £23.4 million.
+He scored his first competitive goal in Wolves' EFL Cup third round win over Everton on 23 September, while his first Premier League goal came against Arsenal, where Wolves lost 2–1, on 13 December.

-On 23 September 2025, he scored his first goal for Wolverhampton in a 2–0 home victory over Everton in the third round of the EFL Cup.
+Fans from various countries directed racial abuse at Tolu after he missed a first-half penalty in the 1–0 away defeat to Crystal Palace on 22 February 2026.
+Wolves have released a statement "condemning this abhorrent and unlawful behaviour in the strongest possible terms".

+On 20 July 2026, Wolves had to cancel their pre-season training session because Tolu, who was blocked from training with the rest of the squad under new manager Cesar Peixoto, refused to leave the training pitch.
+The next day, security was increased to prevent the player from entering the training ground.

+Ajax loan

+On 29 July 2026, Tolu joined Eredivisie club Ajax on a season-long loan with an option to buy.

 International career

-In March 2025, he received his first call-up to the Nigeria national team, making his debut on the 21st of the same month in a 2–0 away victory against Rwanda.

-On June 6, 2025, he scored his first goal for the Super Eagles in a 1–1 friendly draw away to Russia.
+In March 2025, Tolu received his first call-up to the Nigeria national team, making his debut on the 21st of the same month in a 2–0 away victory against Rwanda.
+On June 6, 2025, he scored his first goal for the Super Eagles in a 1–1 friendly draw with Russia.

 Personal life

 Arokodare was born in Festac Town in Lagos, Nigeria.